RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

     <p>5 rows × 23 columns</p>
     </div>

+.. warning:: DataFrame Gotcha

+    Be careful,  ``wd.CodeNum`` and ``wd['CodeNum']`` are ALMOST always interchangeable, except for when you create a new column.  when you create a new column you MUST use ``wd['CodeNum'] = blah new column expression``  If you write `wd.CodeNum = blah new column expression` it will add a ``CodeNum`` attribute to the ``wd`` object rather than creating a new column.
+This is consistent with standard python syntax of allowing you to add an attribute on the fly to any object.

 You can make a gray map of the world like this:

 .. code:: ipython3